Updated: 31 October 2022

 Google Search Console is such an obvious source of data that I won’t mention it here.
 Instead I’ll focus on my favourite 3rd party SEO tools that I use (almost) every day:

-Speaking of competitor comparison, there’s one tool that stands apart from everyone else when it comes to competitive analysis: Sistrix.
+For evaluating competitors, there’s one tool that stands apart from everyone else: Sistrix.
 With this tool you can get a very good snapshot of a site’s performance in search results, and compare that to those of its rivals.

-The data is quite good and will give you a reliable impression of a site’s footprint in search results, and any shifts associated with algorithm updates.
+The data is excellent and will give you a reliable impression of a site’s footprint in search results, and any shifts associated with algorithm updates.
 You can also compare multiple websites, allowing you to see exactly where one is gaining at the expense of another.

 Sistrix also has a host of other features which can help with all kinds of other aspects of SEO, including site audits, keyword research, and rank tracking.
 I’ll be honest and admit I don’t use those, as I prefer specialised tools for those aspects of SEO.